 One of the most popular drives on Oahu is to head east from Waikiki, past Diamond Head towards the southeastern corner of the island.

 The first part of the drive is through primarily residential areas of the island, including the Kohala neighborhood which includes some of the most expensive homes in Hawaii.

 The first stop on your drive should be at Hanauma Bay Nature Preserve for some of the best snorkeling on the island.
 Parking lot fills up early in the day.
 So, get there early.
-After Hanauma Bay there are a quick succession of stops along this very scenic and in many parts rocky coast.
+After Hanauma Bay, there is a quick succession of stops along this very scenic and in many parts rocky coast.
 The formations in the sea cliffs along this coast are unlike any you have ever seen.

 Be sure to stop at Sandy Beach Park to watch some great boogie boarding, especially if the waves are high.